 Initial processing was conducted in September 2011.
 Equal portions of muscle tissue (skinless) were removed from each fish so that individuals were equally represented in the composite sample.
-Tissues were then combined and homogenized in a miniblender.
+The tissue was Tissues were then combined and homogenized in a mini-blender.
 A total of approximately 40 grams of tissue per fish was used for each composite sample.
 The homogenized samples were stored at -20C until final processing.